 Athens has often suffered from a reputation as a dirty and polluted capital, noisy, tiring...In reality, the enormous work undertaken for the 2004 Olympic games gave the city a new shine.
 Around the Acropolis is a lovely walk that enables you to enjoy the unique light and flavours of this legendary city.
 Even the brand new underground system that has freed the city from some of its road traffic is like a beautiful museum!
 The Monastiraki market, the tavernas, the lanes of Plaka, so full of life, and the chic boutiques situated at the foot of Lycabette are all worth a detour...Customise this route and add it to My travel book

-Especially in the upper part, Pláka forms a picturesque web of peaceful small roads and alleys, small squares and terraces linking flights of steps.
-A few small Byzantine churches alternate with old houses with round-tiled roofs and wooden balconies, sometimes surrounded by hidden gardens from which peek the tops of pine, cypress or fig trees.
+Plaka is the tourist area in Athens, forming a picturesque web of small peaceful roads and alleys, small squares and terraces linking flights of steps.
+A few small Byzantine churches alternate with old houses with round-tiled roofs and wooden balconies, sometimes surrounded by hidden gardens.
 Views of the town, where the Acropolis can be seen here and there.
-The lower part of Pláka is the area for trade and cheap boarding houses.
-At night Plaka comes to life...
-The taverns with terraces covered with a trellis light up with multi-coloured girandoles.
-Like the Athenians, you can come here to taste Greek cuisine washed down with retsina to the sound of boozookis (or electric guitars), listen to fashionable singers and dance the modern sirtáki.
-In addition to these taverns there are also «nightclubs» where you can drink while attending a show, of high quality when based around traditional music.
+At night Plaka comes to life.
+In the taverns which light up, you can taste Greek cuisine washed down with retsina, and dance the sirtáki.